Algebraic normal form: Common uses

 ANF is a canonical form, which means that two logically equivalent formulas will convert to the same ANF, easily showing whether two formulas are equivalent for automated theorem proving.
 Unlike other normal forms, it can be represented as a simple list of lists of variable names—conjunctive and disjunctive normal forms also require recording whether each variable is negated or not.
-Negation normal form is unsuitable for determining equivalence, since on negation normal forms, equivalence does not imply equality: a ∨ ¬a isn't reduced to the same thing as 1, even though they're logically equivalent.
+Negation normal form is unsuitable for determining equivalence, since on negation normal forms, equivalence does not imply equality: a ∨ ¬a is not reduced to the same thing as 1, even though they are logically equivalent.

 Putting a formula into ANF also makes it easy to identify linear functions (used, for example, in linear-feedback shift registers): a linear function is one that is a sum of single literals.
 Properties of nonlinear-feedback shift registers can also be deduced from certain properties of the feedback function in ANF.

 Performing operations within algebraic normal form

-There are straightforward ways to perform the standard boolean operations on ANF inputs in order to get ANF results.
+There are straightforward ways to perform the standard Boolean operations on ANF inputs in order to get ANF results.

 XOR (logical exclusive disjunction) is performed directly: